 (100) The inspection team will have use of its own maps and charts, photo and video cameras, binoculars, hand-held passive night vision devices and dictaphones.
 Upon arrival in the specified area the inspection team will show the equipment to the representatives of the receiving State.
+In addition, the receiving State may provide the inspection team with a map depicting the area specified for the inspection.

-(101) The inspection team will have access to appropriate telecommunications equipment of the receiving State for the purpose of communicating with its embassy or other official missions and consular posts accredited to the receiving State.
+(101) The inspection team will have access to appropriate telecommunications equipment of the receiving

+State for the purpose of communicating with the embassy or other official missions and consular posts of the inspecting State accredited to the receiving State.